-- Ischemic colitis (colonic ischemia): hypoperfusion of the large bowel, which is mostly transient and self-limiting (non-gangrenous form), but can also lead to severe acute ischemia with bowel infarction (gangrenous form)
+- Acute or chronic hypoperfusion of the colon; typically transient and self-limited (nongangrenous form), but can also result in severe acute ischemia with bowel infarction (gangrenous form)

-- Intestinal blood flow of the superior mesenteric artery (SMA) and/or inferior mesenteric artery (IMA) is suddenly compromised; (see “Etiology” for causes) → intestinal hypoxia → intestinal wall damage → mucosal inflammation + possibly bleeding → may progress to infarction and necrosis (gangrenous type) → disruption of mucosal barrier and perforation → release of bacteria, toxins, vasoactive substances → life-threatening sepsis
+- Intestinal blood flow of the superior mesenteric artery (SMA) and/or inferior mesenteric artery (IMA) is acutely compromised → intestinal hypoxia → intestinal wall damage → mucosal inflammation and possibly bleeding → possible progression to infarction and necrosis (gangrenous colon ischemia) → disruption of the mucosal barrier and perforation → release of bacteria, toxins, and vasoactive substances → life-threatening sepsis

 - Sites of compromise